The mind creates the abyss, the heart crosses it.

 - Drizzle of truffle oil

-- In a large heavy bottom pot, heat oil over medium high heat.
-Add onion.
-Saute for 4-5 minutes until golden, stirring often.
+- In a large heavy bottom pot, heat oil over medium heat.
+Add onion and mushrooms.
+Saute for 6-7 minutes until golden, stirring often.
 Add garlic and fresh herbs, saute 1-2 minutes.

 - Add stock and water, sunchokes, potatoes & dried mushrooms, salt and pepper.

-- Bring to a boil, turn heat down to low, and simmer for 20 minutes, covered.
+- Bring to a simmer, turn heat down to low, cover, and simmer for 20 minutes.

 - Working in batches, blend soup until very smooth.
+Use an immersion blender or regular blender.
 Return to a pot on the stove.
 Add soy and a splash vinegar.
 Taste, adding more salt or vinegar if needed.

 - Divide among bowls and drizzle with truffle oil.
 Garnish with a sprig of fresh herb.